bcgov/data-publication/pages/dsg_bcgw_layer_file_presentation.md

 + Do not choose "Show Map Tips using the display expression"
    + This can have undesired results, and tax the system.
-   + Enabling Map Tips by the end user is simple in both ArcMap and IMapBC, but must be under user control.
+   + Enabling Map Tips by the end user is simple in both ArcMap and iMapBC, but must be under user control.
-   + An IMF application developer may also choose to enable Map Tips on a particular layer.
+   + An IMF2 application developer may also choose to enable Map Tips on a particular layer.

 ### Symbology Tab

-Symbology defines how geographic features are displayed
+Symbology defines how the geographic features are displayed, such as:

-+ What line colour, thickness and pattern?
++ line colour, thickness and pattern
-+ Polygons: solid, hatched, outlined, colour filled, colour themed?
++ polygon display: solid, hatched, outlined, colour filled, colour themed
-+ Which attribute is the theme based upon?
++ attribute theming

 **General Recommendations**: